lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 160, 41120, -41121, 43690

-All share the name "GREASE",
+All share
 the array N/A,
-the description "Unimplementable cipher suite to ensure extensibility", and this document as a reference.
+the description "Unimplementable GREASE cipher suite to ensure extensibility", and this document as a reference.

 --- back